akuppan1/Telecom-Churn-Analysis/README.md

 ### 1. Cleaning the data

 #### Our goal here is to make the data able to play nice with the classifiers/modules that we want to use.
+#### I saved the final cleaned dataframe to a new modified csv file called: TelcoCustomerChurn[MODIFIED].csv
 #### Decisions that we made with the data to prep it for the classifiers:

 | Column | Change | Reason |